Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Methodology

 In this section, we introduce DiffCAP, a purification mechanism that leverages forward diffusion dynamics and semantic stability to remove adversarial perturbations in VLMs.
-When we pass an adversarial image $\vx_{\text{adv}}$ into the diffusion model, $\x(t)$ follows a forward diffusion process governed by the variance-preserving stochastic differential equation:
+When we pass an adversarial image $\vx_{\text{adv}}$ into the diffusion model, $\x(t)$ follows a forward diffusion process governed by the VP-SDE:

 $\beta(t) > 0$ is a smooth noise schedule, and $\w(t)$ is a standard Wiener process.
-This process has a closed-form solution at time $t$ given by:
+This process has a closed-form solution at time $t$ given by

 where $\alpha(t) = \exp\left(-\int_0^t \beta(s)\, \rmd s\right)$.
 Our method builds upon the insight from randomized smoothing~\citep{cohen2019certified}: adding Gaussian noise to adversarial inputs can recover the original predictions with high probability.
 We need the following basic assumptions to facilitate our analysis. \begin{assumption}[Scale Invariance] We assume that the classifier $h$ (defined in \cref{eq:CLIP_encoder}) is scale-invariant: for any scalar $\lambda > 0$ and any input $\x \in \mathbb{R}^d$, we have $ h(\lambda \x) = h(\x).$ \end{assumption}